Status: Bill 28 came into force July 23, 2020

 Ministry responsible: Service Alberta

-Bill 28: the Vital Statistics (Protecting Albertans from Convicted Sex Offenders) Amendment Act has been introduced to prevent anyone 18 years of age or older who has been convicted of designated sexual offences from legally changing their names.
+Bill 28: the Vital Statistics (Protecting Albertans from Convicted Sex Offenders) Amendment Act prevents anyone 18 years of age or older who has been convicted of designated sexual offences from legally changing their names.

 Alberta already has some of the strongest legal requirements around name changes, including submitting an RCMP fingerprint confirmation letter.
 However, this requirement does not prevent sex offenders from being able to change their names.
 By closing this loophole we are taking a simple step to protect survivors, children and families in our communities.